 When some people think of libraries, they might think of old women in cardigans shushing people for making any noise at all (as a former librarian during my student days, I can assure you that I only wore cardigans on cold days).
 Surely a library is no place to hang out while on holiday?

 The British Library breaks all of these stereotypes.
 Not only is it a working library for students and researchers with free wifi access and working spaces throughout, it also caters to more casual visitors with cosy cafes and a restaurant on the premises to relax and read.

 However, the biggest draw to the British Library is its permanent collection – free for anyone to admire.
 The permanent collection covers many aspects of literature, ranging from original manuscripts from Charlotte Bronte to Virginia Woolf.
 Even if you are not a connoisseur of books, you’ll likely find displays that will capture your interest among the priceless religious texts, scientific documents and handwritten musical scores.

-Complementing the permanent collection is a new exhibition on the lives of the Georgians.
-Expect plenty of costumes, historical items (and yes) plenty of books!
+Complementing the permanent collection is a new exhibition on illustrating science.
+Expect plenty of pie charts, graphs (and of course) plenty of books!

 Emily Dickinson wrote in one of her poems ‘There is no frigate like a book’.
 I can think of no better illustration of this than the British Library.